Frequently Asked Questions

 Applicants may pay the application fee via online payment by either VISA or MASTERCARD through our Online Application System at the time of application submission.
 Failure to pay the application fee will result in delay in processing of the application.

 Applicants are required to submit at least one recommendation via online system or by post.
-You should invite an appropriate person who is familiar with his/her academic background to be his/her referee.
+You should invite an appropriate person who is familiar with your academic background to be your referee.

 Applicants should upload the supporting documents using the online application system functions.

 After submitting the application, applicants can submit additional supporting documents (e.g. forthcoming examination result slips or any other necessary documents) using the upload functions OR by post to our office.

 Copies of your Passport / entry permit, personal statement, academic transcripts, public examination results, one recommendation letter and other relevant information you consider appropriate.
 Please visit the Apply page for further information.

 Successful applicants will receive notification from the University from November 2019 to August 2020.